pulumi/pulumi-hugo/themes/default/content/templates/container-service/azure/index.md

 When the deployment completes, Pulumi exports the following [stack output]({{< relref "/docs/intro/concepts/stack#outputs" >}}) values:

 hostname
-: The host name of the container group.
+: The hostname of the container group.

 ip
 : The public IP address of the container group.